 Assist in the development of portable, transferable competencies, skills, and abilities expected of successful employees.

+Program Approval

+As part of the program approval process, colleges submit advisory committee membership.
+SBCTC staff review membership for compliance with these procedures.
+If organized labor is not represented on an advisory committee, colleges are required to document their efforts toward meeting this requirement.

 Realistic Enterprise

 If a job account or realistic enterprise is to be conducted by or in a professional-technical program, a procedural plan must be on file and should be jointly approved by the college and the advisory committee.
 The plan should describe, as a minimum, hours of operation, the goods and services that will be produced or sold, what the charges, fees, and taxes will be for each, who is eligible for services, and on what time basis.

+Worker Retraining

+The committee must include a majority of business and labor participants, and also include representatives from agencies and community groups such as Employment Security, workforce development councils, and economic development organizations.
+The size and make-up of this committee should reflect local circumstances.
+College employees who participate in WRT advisory committees should be ex officio members.
+A minimum of two advisory committee meetings must be held during each calendar year.
+Most colleges have an average of three to four meetings each year.
+The SBCTC currently supports collaborative efforts between statewide business and labor organizations and colleges to recruit members to serve on advisory committees and ensure business and labor involvement.
+Business and labor liaisons work directly with college staff to support business and labor participation in program development.
+Contact the WRT Program Administrator for assistance.

+Guiding Policies and Legislation

+RCW 28B.50.252 - Local Advisory Committees

+Washington’s 2024 Perkins V Plan– page 16, paragraph 8

 Revision and Amendment History